Carnatic (1787 EIC ship): Career

 EIC voyage #2 (1791–1792): Captain Corner sailed from Portsmouth on 3 February 1791, bound for Madras and China.
 Carnatic reached Madras on 30 May and Malacca on 22 August.
 She arrived at Whampoa on 22 September.
 Homeward bound, she crossed the Second Bar on 12 December, reached Batavia on 19 January 1792 and St Helena on 7 April; she arrived at Long Reach on 10 June.
 Captain Corner brought several Camellia japonica 'Alba Plena' back with him for Gilbert Slater.

 EIC voyage #3 (1794–1795): War with France had broken out in 1793.
 Captain James Jackson acquired a letter of marque on 30 November 1793.

 The British government held Carnatic at Portsmouth, together with 38 other Indiamen in anticipation of using them as transports for an attack on Île de France (Mauritius).
 The government gave up the plan and released the vessels in May 1794.
 It paid £3,440 for having delayed Carnatic's departure by 129 days.

-Captain Jackson sailed from Portmouth on 2 May, bound for Madras and China.
+Captain Jackson sailed from Portsmouth on 2 May, bound for Madras and China.
 Carnatic reached Madras on 11 September and Penang on 23 October.
-On 25 December she sighted Pulo Anna, from which one may infer that she sailed to China via the Pacific rather than the South China Sea.
+On 25 December she sighted Pulo Anna, from which it can be inferred that she sailed to China via the Pacific rather than the South China Sea.
 She arrived at Whampoa on 21 January 1795.
 Homeward bound, she crossed the Second Bar on 5 March, and reached Malacca on 26 April and St Helena on 31 August.
 She was at Finish Roads, Ireland, on 13 November, and arrived at Long Reach on 27 December.